mesos/logstash/README.md

 The intention is to do a best guess when allocating resources from Mesos (Work in Progress).

+## Full deployment not guaranteed

+This framework tries to launch a Logstash process on every Mesos slave.
+Specifically, it accepts a Mesos offer if the offered slave does not yet have Logstash running, and the offer has enough resources to run Logstash.
+This does not guarantee the presence of Logstash on every slave, but we believe that most clusters will gain high allocation (TODO why?).

 ## Security

 There is no mechanism which ensures that the Logstash output might overlap with other